py-why/causaltune/README.md

 Just like DoWhy and EconML, we assume that the causal graph provided by the user accurately describes the data-generating process.
 So for example, we assume that for CATE estimation, the list of backdoor variables under the graph/confounding variables provided by the user do reflect all sources of confounding between the treatment and the outcome).
-The validation methods in auto-causality cannot catch such violations and therefore this is an important assumption.
+The validation methods in causaltune cannot catch such violations and therefore this is an important assumption.

 We also implement the [ERUPT](https://medium.com/building-ibotta/erupt-expected-response-under-proposed-treatments-ff7dd45c84b4)
 [calculation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3111957) (also known as policy value),